 - i.
-All purchases of one thousand dollars (\$1,000) or over shall be made by Purchase Order.
+All purchases of more than three thousand dollars (\$3,000) shall be made by Purchase Order.
+Quotes will need to be obtained from three (3) vendors for purchases over \$3,000.
+Exceptions include:

+- Emergency Purchases as stated in Texas Local Government Code Government Code [Chapter 252](#).

+- Single Source Contracts

+- Captive Equipment

+- Unforeseen damage to public machinery, equipment, or other property.

+- Renewable Contracts, Maintenance Agreements, memberships.

+- Ongoing necessary costs, i.e. utilities, phone services, postage, internet, etc.

 - ii.
 Purchasing requisitions will be initiated by City departments and used to generate a Purchase Order.
 The Department Head or their designee shall approve all requisitions prior to submittal to the Finance Department.

 - iii.
 A purchase requisition must clearly and accurately represent the following requirements:

 - Company Name or suggested vendor

 - Date

 - Quantity and unit of item(s)

 - Description of goods or services ordered

 - Unit price

 - Discount (if applicable)

 - Prices extended and total

-- Freight and/or delivery (if applicable)

-- Account to be charged

-d.
-Requisition Process
+- Freight and/or delivery (if applicable) - Account to be charged d.
+Requisition Process e.
+Payment of Vendors

-No ordering of goods and services of one thousand dollars (\$1,000) or more will be processed through the Finance Department without a request.
+No ordering of goods and services of three thousand dollars (\$3,000) or more will be processed through the Finance Department without a request.